 Having a laundry room in your home is a major bonus.
-(To someone like me, who lives in a one-bedroom Brooklyn apartment, it sounds like downright paradise!)
 Having a laundry room means you don’t have to lug your dirty clothes, sheets, and towels to the laundromat every week, and when those emergency messes happen, you can just throw muddy clothes or soiled sheets directly into the washing machine.

-But what type of flooring is best for this sudsy space?
+But what type of flooring is best for a laundry room?

 If you’re considering new laundry room flooring, it’ll have to be durable.
 You’ll have two very large, heavy pieces of machinery on top of it, so you want something dent-resistant.